 Pharmacological inhibition of intrinsic DNA damage caused by retroelements with the goal of decreasing cancer adaptability, combating aging and prolonging healthy longevity.

-Stimulation of specific branches of innate immunity for eradication of genome-compromised cells with the goal of extending healthy longevity.
+Modulation of specific branches of innate immunity for eradication of genome-compromised cells with the goal of extending healthy longevity.